 Lobster Season in Maine is All Year

-Though there is no lobster season in Maine, there is a seasonality that relates to lobster fishing.
-One might say there is a hard-shell season and a soft-shell season, an inshore season and an offshore season.
+Though there is no lobster season in Maine, a seasonality relates to lobster fishing.
+One might say there is a hard-shell season, a soft-shell season, an inshore season, and an offshore season.
 Above all, there is a peak season, one that runs from mid-summer to the late fall, when Maine lobstermen and lobsterwomen catch the most lobster.